Geometric allocation approach to accelerating directed worm algorithm: Present approach

-In our implementation, we calculate all transition probabilities $p_{i \to j}= v_{ij} / \pi_i$ before sampling, and prepare a look-up table storing probabilities.
-We then choose the next state at each worm scattering by using the Walker's method of alias in $O(1)$ computational time\,\cite{FukuiT2009,HoritaST2017}.
-The advantage of this method is that the computational cost does not increase with the number of candidates $n$, while the binary search does in $O(\log n)$.
-There is no extra computational cost in our algorithm, compared with the classical worm algorithm.
+We can calculate all the transition probabilities, $p_{i \to j}= v_{ij} / \pi_i \,\forall i,j$, before simulation and prepare a look-up table storing the probabilities.
+In the actual simulations, we choose the next state in each worm scattering by using Walker's method of alias\,\cite{FukuiT2009,HoritaST2017}.
+The advantage of Walker's method is that the computation time, which is $O(1)$, does not increase with the number of possible states $n$ in contrast to the computation time of a simple binary search, which is $O(\log n)$.
+The present algorithm needs no extra computational cost, compared to the classical worm algorithm.

-We choose a set of flows satisfying detailed balance, which is expressed by $v_{ij}=v_{ji}$ in the allocation approach.
-It is easy to find many, or actually infinite, solutions to satisfy the required conditions [Eqs.~(\ref{pc}) and~(\ref{bc})] thanks to the geometric picture.
-Even solutions without detailed balance can be readily found\,\cite{SuwaT2010}, but the performance is not different much as far as we checked for the Ising model, compared with the present choice of flows.

-In the simple-cubic-lattice case, we choose a set of flows as illustrated in Fig.~\ref{fig:go3}.
-The six candidate states are indexed so that (1,\,2), (3,\,4), and (5,\,6) are pairs of states where the worm head is on a bond in the same direction; that is, the pairs are states before and after worm going straight in a similar way to the square-lattice case.
-All possible cases of the simple cubic lattice are shown in Fig.~\ref{fig:go3}.
-The rejection-free condition is satisfied for $T \leq 2/\ln(3/2) \simeq 4.9326$ including the critical temperature, $T_{\rm c} \approx 4.511$\,\cite{DengB2003}.
-In addition to the conditions of the rejection minimization and the going-straight-probability maximization, we here put a further condition to find the unique solution; the variance of the going straight flow, which is $\sum_{k=1,3,5} ( v_{k \, k+1} - \overline{v})^2$, where $\overline{v}= \frac{1}{3} \sum_{k=1,3,5} v_{k \, k+1}$, is minimized.
-Other solutions, nevertheless, are expected to work as well as our choice as long as the rejection rate is minimized and the going straight flow is maximized.
-Our worm update optimized by the geometric allocation can be generalized to many classical models, such as the $|\phi|^4$ model, the Potts model, and the O($n$) loop model.
-It is promising to improve computational efficiency, in general, as well as the case of the Ising model in the present paper.
+In the simple cubic lattice case, we chose a set of flows, as illustrated in Fig.~\ref{fig:go3}.
+The six possible states are indexed such that (1,\,2), (3,\,4), and (5,\,6) are the pairs of the states from and to which the worm head forward scatters like the square lattice case.
+The allocation patterns depending on the local configuration are all shown in Fig.~\ref{fig:go3}.
+We express the analytical form of $v_{ij}$ as well in the caption.
+The rejection-free condition~[Eq.~(\ref{rf})] is satisfied for $T \leq 2/\ln(3/2) \simeq 4.933$, including the critical temperature $T_{\rm c} \approx 4.511$\,\cite{DengB2003}.
+In addition to the conditions of backscattering minimization and forward scattering maximization, we here impose an additional condition to find the unique solution; the variance of the forward scattering flow, $\sum_{k=1,3,5} ( v_{k \, k+1} - \overline{v})^2$, where $\overline{v}= \frac{1}{3} \sum_{k=1,3,5} v_{k \, k+1}$, is minimized.
+Other solutions, nevertheless, are expected to work as well as our choice does as long as the backscattering probability is minimized, and the forward scattering probability is maximized.